 For example, you can comment:

-“I notice there are different sized rocks.
-I’ll put all the small ones together in this pile and all the large ones together in this pile with the medium-sized rocks in this pile.”
+“Oh look!
+Did you see there are different sized rocks too?
+I’ll put all the small ones together in this pile; all the large ones together in this pile with the medium-sized rocks in this pile.”

 Instead of 3 groups, try a classification that has just 2 options.
+This is an good idea for younger kiddos especially.
 A couple ideas:

 ·Color; rocks that have 1 color vs rocks that have more than 1 color